• Skip to primary navigation

 Trail Map

 The Confluence Natural Area is owned and managed by the Eno River Association.
-It is a 270-acre preserve open for low-impact recreational uses, such as hiking along 2.25 miles of trail, picnicking, and photography.
+It is a 270-acre preserve open for low-impact recreational uses, such as hiking along over 5 miles of trail, picnicking, and photography.

 The Confluence Natural Area is so named because the East and West Forks of the Eno River flow from the north to merge here, thus forming the Eno River.
 This former farm has a long history stretching back to the late 1700s.
 Remnants of an old mill can still be visited by following the trails.
 In addition, this section of the river is a Nationally Significant Natural Heritage area, and home to populations of multiple rare plant species.